Richard Losick

-Richard Marc Losick (/ˈloʊsɪk/ LOH-sik; born 1943) is an American molecular biologist.
+Richard Pero Losick (/ˈloʊsɪk/ LOH-sik; born 1943) is an American molecular biologist.
 He is the Emeritus Maria Moors Cabot Professor of Biology at Harvard University and was from 2002 to 2024 a professor at the Howard Hughes Medical Institute.
 He is especially noted for his investigations of endospore formation in Gram positive organisms such as Bacillus subtilis.

 Education and career

 Losick received his AB in Chemistry from Princeton University in 1965, and his PhD in biochemistry from Massachusetts Institute of Technology in 1969 working under supervision of Phillips Robbins.
 Following his graduate studies, Losick was named a Junior Fellow of the Harvard Society of Fellows, and there initially worked in the laboratory of Jack L. Strominger.
 He joined the Harvard faculty in 1972.
 He has held the position of chairman in the Departments of Cellular and Developmental Biology and Molecular and Cellular Biology.
 Along with Daniel Kahne, Robert Lue, and Susan Mango, he teaches Life Sciences 1a, an introductory biology and chemistry course, which was the fourth largest lecture course taught at Harvard College in 2015.